devjpsmith/UnitTestDemo/README.md

 ## Overview ##

-This is a vary simple application that does nothing except demonstrate some concepts about unit testing.
+This is a simple application that does nothing except demonstrate some concepts about unit testing.

 The main application, UnitTestDemo, is a .NET